hhvm/user-documentation/guides/hack/11-built-in-types/36-enum-class-label.md

 // E#A === F#A is true
 ```

+## Enum class labels and abstract enum classes
+Abstract enum classes support labels like any other enum class.
+The main difference is that an abstract enum class only provides the `nameOf` static method.
+Since some of its members may be abstracted away, they do no provide the `valueOf()` or `getValues()` static methods.

 ## Known corner cases

 ### The `#` character is no longer a single-line comment